OpenWaterFoundation/owf-learn-arcgis-story-maps/mkdocs-project/docs/hosting/styled-app.md

 The following steps assume you have already built a Story Map on ArcGIS Online.

-1. Download the compiled code for the app you used to build the story
+1. Download the compiled code for the app you used to build the story.
     a.
 Navigate to the [Story Maps Apps](https://storymaps.arcgis.com/en/app-list/) page.
 	b.
 Find the app you used to build the story.
 In this example, we used the Tabbed Layout app.
 Click on Overview: